My Teaching Philosophy (click to expand)

 To apply to study cello, you need to fill out both the Audition Application and the University of Idaho Application Forms.

-Live auditions take place every February at the University of Idaho Lionel Hampton School of Music (map).
-If you can’t attend our Audition Day in person, you can send a YouTube video.
+Live auditions take place every spring semester at the University of Idaho Lionel Hampton School of Music (map).
+If you can’t attend Audition Day in person, you can send a YouTube video.

 Current University of Idaho Cello Student Achievements (click to expand)